 Dr. Zickler talks about Family Dinner Statistics

 I’ve heard it time and again from ‘starting out’ families and ‘well established’ families alike.
-They’ll tell me that family dinners are the cornerstone of a solid family dynamic.
+They’ll tell me that the family dinner is the cornerstone of a solid family dynamic.
 It’s supposed to be one of those events that you just don’t miss.
-And if you do, you make some time to connect later.
+And if you do, you take some time to connect later.

 But recently, I read a study detailing how the family dinner may not be as important as we once thought.